philcockfield/file-system-cache/README.md

 The optional `ns` ("namespace") allows for multiple groupings of files to reside within the one cache folder.
 When you have multiple caches with different namespaces you can re-use the same keys and they will not collide.

+The optional `ttl` ("time to live") allows you to set a default expiration for the cache key, in seconds.
+For example if you set this value to 60 then cache hits to any cache key made beyond the limit of that 60 seconds will result in cache misses.

 ### get(key, defaultValue)
 Retrieves the contents of a cached file.